atfienberg/slac_offline/README.md

 * free_parameter: whether this parameter will be varied in the minimization procedure.
 The second parameter should always be delta t (for double pulse fits).
 It will always be fixed if you call fitSingle() and it will always be free if you call fitDouble().

-* separate_baseline_fit: whether the baseline is fit at the same time as the pulse or fit separately looking at a sample of trace before the defined fit_start of length fit_length
+* separate_baseline_fit: whether the baseline is fit at the same time as the pulse or fit separately looking at a sample of trace before the defined fit_start of length base_fit_length

+* base_fit_length: how many points to include in the separate baseline fit

+* base_fit_buffer: how many points to leave between the end of the separate baseline fit region and the start of the pulse fit region

 * draw: true means that the fitter will show you a plot of each fit and output the fit results as well as waiting for keyboard input before proceeding.

 USING THE CLASS
 ---------------